Cabinet (file format): Related formats

+Windows CE software is distributed as CAB files where the first file inside, ending with extension ".000", details how it is installed.

+Microsoft Installer .msi files sometimes contain CAB files, but are themselves in the Compound File Binary Format which has to be decoded first.
+Software like lessmsi can be used to unpack these files.

 Microsoft Publisher has a "Pack and Go" feature that bundles a publisher document, together with all external links, into a CAB file with a .PUZ extension.
 These files are meant to be activated with a companion .EXE file which is distributed along with the .PUZ file.
 These files may be opened with any CAB file extraction program.